cards

 2Including more or less figuring out, or having developed the appropriate biases for, the very challenging task of what the uttered noisy words of a parent, heard in speech, could refer to! (reference also implies a shared, or some good intersection in, the conceptual spaces)

-3 This is after a few years of gaining experience in ml, but also always thinking how we can make learning systems less 'needy' (such as avoiding expensive manual labeling).
-I also saw how large data, unlabeled (at Yahoo!
-Research), could nevertheless help provide the needed feedback.
+3 This is after a few years of gaining experience in ml, but also increasingly thinking about how we can make learning systems less 'needy' (such as avoiding expensive manual labeling).
+I also saw how large amounts of (unlabeled) data (while at Yahoo!, through the works of colleagues), could nevertheless help provide the needed feedback.

-4 In most ml work, features/predictors and the targets of prediction are disitinct.
+4 In most ml work, features/predictors and the targets of prediction are distinct.

 Back to home